Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Canonical Correlation Analysis of Random Elements of Hilbert Spaces

 In this section, we provide a more rigorous formalization of the CCA model.
 We mirror the development of \textcite{hsing2015theoretical} and \textcite{huang2015functional}, but provide a less technical presentation by emphasizing the role of the canonical variables rather than the canonical vectors when formulating the general CCA problem.
 For an introduction to Hilbert space concepts and random elements taking values in Hilbert spaces, we refer to \textcite{hsing2015theoretical}.
 For an introduction to classical CCA, we refer to \textcite{uurtio2018tutorial}.

 In Section \ref{subsec:problem_statement_CCA_general}, we define the infinite-dimensional version of the CCA problem, and establish the existence of solutions in our asymmetric setting (Theorem \ref{theorem_problem}).
 In Section \ref{subsec:preliminary_results}, we state preliminary definitions and results for the subsequent sections.
 In Section \ref{subsec:reduction_to_finite_dim_problem}, we state the necessary assumption (Assumption \ref{assumption_cor}) to reduce the infinite-dimensional CCA problem to a finite-dimensional CCA problem (Theorem \ref{theorem_problem_finite}).
+In Section \ref{sec:finite_infinite_CCA_theory}, we study the difference between the canonical variable solutions of the finite- and infinite-dimensional CCA problems (Theorem \ref{thm:finite_infinite_score}).
 In Section \ref{sec:apdx:proofs_of_CCA_formalization_theorems}, we prove the results of the section and additionally prove Theorem \ref{multivariate-cca-theorem}.